FadriPestalozzi/DicTinder/README.md

 - **Collaborative Genocide Projects**: Efficiency through teamwork
 - **Shared Swiss Bank Accounts**: Financial intimacy planning

-*Remember: In DicTinder, there are no incompatible matches—only different levels of mutual destruction potential!* 💣💕
+*Remember: In DicTinder, there are no incompatible matches — only different levels of mutual destruction potential!* 💣💕